 Students will need to meet the admission requirements of both programs.
 Applicants must have a minimum of a Bachelor’s degree in a field of engineering or closely related (e.g. physics, or applied mathematics, kinesiology).
 Applicants must demonstrate evidence of exposure to the field of PT through volunteer or work experience.
 Applicants must submit 4 letters of reference: one physical therapist with whom the student has volunteered or worked for, two academic advisors, and one work supervisor.
 A minimum GPA of 3.0 is required but competitive applicants typically have a 3.5 GPA or greater.
-Applicants must take the GRE exam; typically, admitted students have GRE scores greater than the 50th percentile.
+Reporting of GRE scores is optional; typically, admitted students have GRE scores greater than the 50th percentile.

 Applications will need to be submitted through the PT Centralized Application Service (PTCAS) by December 1.* The application is reviewed by faculty in both departments.

 *Before you submit your application, please email Dr. Patrick Sparto, co-director of the program, to get important information about the application.

 For all steps in the PTCAS application process, it is your responsibility to follow all instructions and meet all deadlines.
 Failure to do so may result in your application being canceled.
 It is highly recommended that you apply early to ensure that all of your application materials are received by the specific deadlines.